wangjun-microsoft/Cognitive-Documentation/Content/en-us/Computer-vision/QuickStarts/Python.md

 <!--
 NavPath: Computer Vision API/Quick Starts
-LinkLabel: curl Quick Starts
+LinkLabel: Python Quick Starts
-Url: Computer-Vision-API/documentation/QuickStarts/curl
+Url: Computer-Vision-API/documentation/QuickStarts/Python
-Weight: 490
+Weight: 430
 -->

-# Computer Vision curl Quick Starts
+# Computer Vision Python Quick Starts
-This article provides information and code samples to help you quickly get started using the Computer Vision API with curl to accomplish the following tasks:
+This article provides information and code samples to help you quickly get started using the Computer Vision API with Python to accomplish the following tasks:
 * [Analyze an image](#AnalyzeImage)
 * [Intelligently generate a thumbnail](#GetThumbnail)
 * [Detect and extract text from an Image](#OCR)

-## Analyze an Image With Computer Vision API Using curl <a name="AnalyzeImage"> </a>
+## Analyze an Image With Computer Vision API Using Python <a name="AnalyzeImage"> </a>
 With the [Analyze Image method](https://dev.projectoxford.ai/docs/services/56f91f2d778daf23d8ec6739/operations/56f91f2e778daf14a499e1fa) you can extract visual features based on image content.
 You can upload an image or specify an image URL and choose which features to return, including:
 * The category defined in this [taxonomy](https://www.microsoft.com/cognitive-services/en-us/Computer-Vision-API/documentation/Category-Taxonomy).
 * A detailed list of tags related to the image content.